 INBRE Students Study the Effects of Bacteria on Health

-Dr. Lori Bergeron Explores the Effects of Bacteria on Health
+Dr. Lori Koziol Explores the Effects of Bacteria on Health

-Students in Dr. Bergeron’s “Genetics” class have also been involved in the research on A. naeslundii.
-“I could have given them a ‘canned lab’ with a pre-determined outcome,” notes Dr. Bergeron.
+Students in Dr. Koziol’s “Genetics” class have also been involved in the research on A. naeslundii.
+“I could have given them a ‘canned lab’ with a pre-determined outcome,” notes Dr. Koziol.
 “But science doesn’t work that way.
 By conducting research where the answers are not already known, students have to troubleshoot.
 That translates into a classroom environment with a direct correlation to real scientific inquiry.”